Dudleytown, Connecticut: Rumors and vandalism

-A local rumor that has been frequently shared on the internet alleges the founders of Dudleytown were descended from Edmund Dudley, an English nobleman who was beheaded for treason during the reign of Henry VIII.
+Dudleytown is said to be haunted.
+A local rumor that has been frequently shared on the internet alleges the founders of the town were descended from Edmund Dudley, an English nobleman who was beheaded for treason during the reign of Henry VII.
 From that moment on, the Dudley family was placed under a curse which followed them across the Atlantic to America.
 This curse is blamed for instances of crop failures and mental illness, as well as several purported violent deaths in the village.
 Local historians have found no genealogical link between the Dudley family of Cornwall and the English nobleman and noted many other factual inconsistencies in the rumors.
-Records have shown the land was, originally, occupied by the Mohawk Nation, as sacred ground.
+Records have shown the land was originally occupied by the Mohawk Nation, as sacred ground.
 The village's decline has instead been attributed to its distance from clean drinking water and unsuitable soil for cultivation.
 One confirmed case of suicide of a village resident took place in New York state rather than within Cornwall.